ramawijaya0466/whack-a-mole-game/README.md

 ﻿# whack-a-mole-game

- this is the the game for Javascript exercise
+ this is the game for Javascript exercise